cmarquay/flaskToDoApp/README.md

 Install the python libraries:
 `pip install -r requirements.txt`

-Adapt the `app.py` file by putting your secret key for the form and the SQLAlchemy database URI
+Adapt the `app.py` file by putting your secret key for the form and your SQLAlchemy database URI

-Create the database with `python` then `db.create_all()`

 Launch the application:
 `python app.py`